lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 ./run_benchmark.py benchmark=savina_micro_pingpong target=akka threads=1 iterations=12 benchmark.params.messages=1000
 ```

 Each benchmark run produces an output directory in the scheme `outputs/<date>/<time>/` (e.g. `outputs/2020-12-17/16-46-16/`).
 This directory contains a files `results.csv` which contains the measured execution time for each iteration and all the parameters used for running this particular benchmark.
-The csv file contains precisely one row per iteration.
+The CSV file contains precisely one row per iteration.

 ## Running a series of benchmarks (multirun)